pallets/click/docs/utils.md

 Sometimes, it's useful to pause until the user presses any key on the keyboard.
 This is especially useful on Windows where `cmd.exe` will close the window at the end of the command execution by default, instead of waiting.

-In click, this can be accomplished with the {func}`click.pause` function.
+In click, this can be accomplished with the {func}`pause` function.
 This function will print a quick message to the terminal (which can be customized) and wait for the user to press a key.
 In addition to that, it will also become a NOP (no operation instruction) if the script is not run interactively.